From The Mahabharata

 Bhishma said: The ancients who had their understandings directed to the Srutis (Vedas), highly applauded the duty of self-restraint for all the orders generally but for the Brahmanas in especial.
 Success in respect of religious rites never occurs in the case of one that is not self-restrained.
 Religious rites, penances, truth,- all these are established upon self-restraint.
 Self-restraint enhances one’s energy.
 Self-restraint is said to be sacred.
 The man of self-restraint becomes sinless and fearless and wins great results.
 One that is self-restrained sleeps happily and wakes happily.
 He sojourns happily in the world and his mind always remains cheerful.
 Every kind of excitement is quietly controlled by self-restraint.
 One that is not self-restrained fails in a similar endeavour.

-The practice of self-restraint is
+The practice of self-restraint isdistinguished above all other virtues.

 The man of self-restraint beholds his innumerable foes (in the form of lust, desire and wrath, etc.), as if these dwell in a separate body.
 Like tigers and other carnivorous beasts, persons destitute of self-restraint always inspire all creatures with dread.
 For controlling these men, the Self-born (Brahman) created kings.
 In all the four modes of life, the practice of self-restraint is distinguished above all other virtues.
 The fruits of self-restraint are much greater than those obtainable in all the modes of life.